Growing an Existing Website from $1k to $3k /month Income

 By looking at the existing content and traffic, I will be able to understand what the highest-trafficked pages are and where the biggest impact can be made.
 I will also be using SemRush to find pages that are ranking on page 2-3 of the SERP’s (as Josh talked about here) to find easy opportunities to add content and grab a page 1 spot.

 I will also optimize these pages for my calls to action (CTA) which is usually an affiliate link click.

 How, exactly will I do that?

 Nothing fancy, just change buttons, links, placements, copy and CTA’s and view the results.

 I will also be adding additional content and internal backlinks to pages ranking on page 2-3 to try and drive them up to page 1.
 This will include text, images, and video.

 There are lots of websites in the health niche and it covers a wide variety of sub-niches.
 From weight loss to muscle building, Paleo to Vegans.
 However there are very few that are done right, most are looking for that quick click over to Amazon and a sale so they earn their commission.

-So in order to diversify, I will be looking at what my competition are doing in order to see what they do best, and incorporate those elements into my site.
+So in order to diversify, I will be looking at what my competitors are doing in order to see what they do best and incorporate those elements into my site.
 Which means more than one method of monetization and added features to stand out from the crowd.